 Find the surface area of the rectangular prism shown here.

-the width.
+We can find the surface area of a rectangular prism with the formula shown here: two times the width times the length plus the length times the height plus the height times the width.
 Let’s break this formula down a little bit.
 Right now, I’ve just labelled the length, width, and height of our prism.

-in the values and solve.
+Now that we’ve talked a little bit about where the formula came from, let’s plug in the values and solve.
 Plug in all the values from the given prism.
 29 times 39 is 1131.
 30 times 39, 1170.
 30 times 29 equals 870.
 Adding up those three sides equals 3171.
 And finally, multiplying that part by two equals 6342.
 We also have to add our units, which would be meters squared.

-going to be meters squared.
+Each of these pieces, each of these faces represent an area.
+That’s why it’s going to be meters squared.
 Surface area is measured in units squared, which makes our final answer: 6342 meters squared.